LBHackney-IT/Data-Platform-Playbook/docs/Glossary.md

  ### DATA PIPELINE
 A data pipeline is a set of tools and processes used to automate the movement and transformation of data between a source system and a target repository (for example, a data lake or a BI dashboard).
  ### DATA PLATFORM
 A data platform is an integrated technology solution that allows data located in different data sources to be governed, accessed, and delivered to users, applications, or other technologies.
-A data platform isn’t just one ‘thing’, but a platform composed of a number of different elements, most notably the data lake.<br/><br/>https://lbhackney-it.github.io/Data-Platform-Playbook/
+A data platform isn’t just one ‘thing’, but a platform composed of a number of different elements, most notably the data lake.
+For a more thorough explanation, see [the Introduction session in the Playbook](https://playbook.hackney.gov.uk/Data-Platform-Playbook/).<br/><br/>
  ### DATA WAREHOUSE
 This is a store of 'gold standard' data that is ready for analysis or publication.
 It is the result of processes to ingest, clean and transform data in the data lake
  ### DOCKER